You are embarking on the journey of a lifetime: the entrepreneurial journey.

 If your scope is not foolproof, a rather unfortunate phenomenon called scope creep happens.

-Scope creeps take place when new requirements are added to the scope after the research and product development is already in progress.
+Scope creep take place when new requirements are added to the scope after the research and product development is already in progress.
 It can happen due to many reasons.

 Maybe your first scope is not thorough enough and you missed out some vital points.
 Maybe your team has come up with some value additions which will require you to expand the scope of your work.
 Maybe the project owner wants to alter the product design after its development has already commenced.